 - Cybersecurity controls

 Each of these domains includes assessment factors and contributing components.
 Within each component, declarative statements describe activities supporting the assessment factor at each maturity level.

 Additionally, the Automated Cybersecurity Examination Tool incorporates appropriate cybersecurity standards and practices established for financial institutions.
-The tool maps each of its declarative statements to these best practices found in the FFIEC’s Information Technology Examination Handbook (opens new window), regulatory guidance, and leading industry standards like the National Institute of Standards and Technology’s Cybersecurity Framework (opens new window).
+The tool maps each of its declarative statements to these best practices found in the FFIEC’s Information Technology Examination Handbook (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , regulatory guidance, and leading industry standards like the National Institute of Standards and Technology’s Cybersecurity Framework (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The tool also provides our examiners a plain-language explanation and references for each of the declarative statements included in the assessment.